 I came across with a person who loves to paint/design/write, but ended up with fashion photography.
 He is a professional photographer, but you won’t be able to see his photography work at home rather than his paintings.
-Here, paining is his passion than photography for a living.
+Here, painting is his passion than photography for a living.

 What about designers?

-Designers always busy with something, right!
-What do they do most of the time?
+Designers always busy with something, right!?What?do they do most of the time?
 Do they sketch, illustrate, discuss, or just talk about the design problems?

 Are you a “Jack of All Trades, Master of None?”

 That means you are good at everything.
-For example, you are good at sketching, paining, researching, marketing survey, digital illustration, presentation, public speaking, you can manage your designers & accounts, you can understand your customers & know how to solve it.)
+For example, you are good at sketching, painting, researching, marketing survey, digital illustration, presentation, public speaking, you can manage your designers & accounts, you can understand your customers & know how to solve it.)
 What if someone asks, “If you are good at these then what is left for others to do!” ☺

 Well, that’s pretty common answers you hear from most of the young design graduates, and that changes over time along with priorities.
 It’s the priority that decides what to take first and what not to.